Pennsylvania Route 144: Centre County

 At this point, PA 144 turns southwest to join US 220 Alt. and PA 150 turns northeast to join US 220 Alt. on Appalachian Thruway, a four-lane divided highway.
 The road runs along the border between Boggs Township to the north and Milesburg to the south, passing near homes and businesses.
 The two routes fully enter Boggs Township and become a two-lane undivided road, heading near homes and businesses and passing to the south of Bald Eagle High School.
 In the community of Wingate, PA 144 splits from US 220 Bus., which continues southwest concurrent with PA 504, by heading northwest onto Runville Road, passing through farmland before heading between industrial areas to the southwest and woodland to the northeast.
 The road heads north-northwest through forested areas with some fields and homes, passing through the communities of Runville and Gum Stump.
 The route continues through dense forests and becomes Snow Shoe Mountain Road, heading into rugged terrain and turning west, northeast, and northwest.
 PA 144 heads northwest and curves north before it enters Snow Shoe Township and passes over I-80.

 The road becomes East Sycamore Road and turns to the west-northwest, running to the north of the interstate through forests.
-The route bends west and passes homes before running near businesses and coming to an intersection with Beechcreek Road, which heads south to an interchange with I-80.
+The route bends west and passes homes before running near businesses and coming to an intersection with Beech Creek Road, which heads south to an interchange with I-80.
 From here, PA 144 passes commercial development before crossing into the borough of Snow Shoe, where it becomes East Sycamore Street and heads through residential areas.
 The road curves northwest and becomes West Sycamore Street before it heads back into Snow Shoe Township.
 The route runs west through wooded areas with some fields and development as West Sycamore Road, passing through the community of Gillintown.
 In the community of Moshannon, PA 144 intersects the northern terminus of PA 53 and turns north onto Spruce Road, passing through woodland with some fields and residences.
 The road comes to a junction with the eastern terminus of PA 879 and turns northeast into dense forests.
 The route enters Burnside Township and becomes an unnamed road, curving to the north.
 PA 144 enters the Sproul State Forest and turns northeast, becoming Ridge Road.
 Farther along, the road curves back to the north.